 “Financial institutions’ fraud-prevention capabilities are increasingly becoming a competitive differentiator,” says Julie Conroy McNelley, senior analyst with Aite Group and author of this report.
 “Prospective commercial customers have begun to ask financial institutions about their fraud-prevention capabilities, and customers who perceive the approach to be inadequate often take their business elsewhere.”

 This report is the second in a five-part series that examines online-fraud mitigation in financial services and charts FIs’ current and projected approach to online-fraud mitigation.
 It references solutions from 41st Parameter, Access Softek, ACI, ActivIdentity, Authentify, Comodo, Convergys, DigiCert, eLoyalty, Entrust, Equifax, Experian, FICO, Gemalto, Giesecke & Devrient, GlobalSign, GoDaddy, Guardian Analytics, IdenTrust, iovation, IronKey, Network Solutions, NICE Actimize, Oracle Bharosa, PinDrop, Prevx, Radware, RSA, SafeNet, SAS, Thales, ThreatMetrix, TransUnion, Tricipher Technology (VMware), Trusted Knight, Trusteer, Trustwave, VeriSign, and Victrio.

 This 36-page Impact Report contains 33 figures and two tables.
-Clients of Aite Group’s Retail Banking or Wholesale Banking services can download the report.
+Clients of Aite Group’s Fraud & AML service can download the report.